Demotive/govuk_transformation_dashboard/_posts/2000-01-21-apply-visa.markdown

   - Extensive [user research](http://digital.cabinetoffice.gov.uk/2013/10/09/testing-with-users-around-the-world/) with embassies around the world

 challenges: |
-  - Established approaches to technology and management don’t work well with [agile](https://www.gov.uk/service-manual/agile) development
+  - Adapting current methods to [agile](https://www.gov.uk/service-manual/agile) development

 next-steps: |
   - Change the application form so other essential information can be submitted